sightsdev/sights/README.md

 ## Installation

 Installation is preferably done to the `/opt/sart` directory.
 This was chosen to make it easier to manage running the software (e.g. making it run on boot) as putting it in the home folder can cause permission issues.
+[Supervisor](http://supervisord.org/) is used to manage running the SARTRobot software.

 ### 1. Setting up the installation directory